Cosmology with higher-derivative matter fields: Cosmology with higher-derivative matter fields

 where $g_{ab}$ is the spacetime metric, $\Lambda$ the cosmological constant, $T_{ab}$ the matter energy-momentum tensor, $T$ its trace, and we have set Newton's constant to $1/8\pi $ (we refer the reader to \cite{Pani:2013qfa} for more details).
-The coefficients $\beta_1$ and $\beta_4$ are the model parameters, and it is clear that when $\beta_1=\beta_4=0$ we recover the standard Einstein equations.
+The divergence of the extra terms is zero, and the coefficients now only depend on the $\beta_1$ and $\beta_4$ model parameters, and it is clear that when $\beta_1=\beta_4=0$ we recover the standard Einstein equations.
 In the above equation one can clearly see that the introduction of auxiliary fields indeed leads to gravitational equations which include higher derivatives of the energy momentum tensor and its trace.